MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 The choice of table should be based on the specific needs of your application.
 A combination of both types of tables may be appropriate.

-### Partitioning and horizontal scaling
+## Partitioning and horizontal scaling

 Elastic tables use Azure Cosmos DB partitioning to scale individual tables to meet the performance needs of your application.
 All elastic tables contain a system-defined **Partition Id** string column with the schema name `PartitionId` and logical name `partitionid`.

 Azure Cosmos DB ensures that the rows in a table are divided into distinct subsets called [logical partitions](/azure/cosmos-db/partitioning-overview#logical-partitions) which are formed based on the value of `partitionid` column of each row.

+> [!NOTE]
+> To get the optimum performance available with elastic tables, you must choose and consistently apply a partitioning strategy.
+If you don't set a `partitionid` value for each row, the value will default to the primary key value and you will not be able to change it later.

 #### Choosing a PartitionId value

 The `partitionid` value you should use depends on the nature of your data.
 A logical partition in an elastic table consists of a set of rows that have the same `partitionid`.
 For example, in a table that contains data about various products, you can use product category as the `partitionid` for the table.
-Groups of items that have specific values for product category, such as Clothing, Books, Electronic Appliances and Pet supplies, form distinct logical partitions.
+Groups of items that have specific values for product category, such as `Clothing`, `Books`, `Electronic Appliances` and `Pet supplies`, form distinct logical partitions.

 Dataverse transparently and automatically manages logical partitions associated with a table.
 There is no limit on the number of logical partitions you can have in a table.
 You also don't have to worry about deleting a logical partition when the underlying rows belonging to that partition is deleted.